clem1408/CHPS0703-Project/README.md

 We chose to do it in C++ for better performance and because we didn't really like Python.

+**Note: This implementation requires the OpenCV library, make sure to install it.**

 # Usage :

 To run this program, you need to first make the command: